MirzaMuhammadBaig/Self-Uniswap/v2-core-deployment/README.md

-# v2-Periphery-Deployment
+# v2-Core-Deployment

-This is the deployment folder of UniswapV2Router02 of uniswapV2 periphery.
+This is the deployment folder of UniswapV2Factory of uniswapV2 core.

 1. First I install hardhat in our folder, using run:
 ```